How to Clean Your Air Conditioner | AC Sales of Lafayette

-With summer winding down in Lafayette, now is a good time to get a kick start on air conditioner maintenance.
+With summer coming to an end in Lafayette, now is a good time to get ahead on air conditioner maintenance.

-If you haven’t washed it recently, it could be clogged with dirt and yard waste.
-This collection can decrease your unit’s efficiency and cause it to stop working.
-Or require replacement sooner.
+If you haven’t cleaned it this year, it could be blocked with mud and debris from your yard.
+This buildup can limit your unit’s efficiency and cause it to stop working.
+Or make it wear out more quickly.

 We recommend having your air conditioning system professionally serviced once a year.
 Why?
-A clean system can be more energy efficient, which could save you money on electric bills.
+A clean unit can be more energy efficient, which could save you money on energy bills.

-Routine AC maintenance also helps our technicians locate and take care of small issues before they become high-priced problems.
+Routine AC maintenance also helps our technicians spot and take care of minor issues before they develop into costly problems.

 Related: How to Keep Your Air Conditioner from Failing